manojo/experiments/journal.md

 There is a need for a ~ operator that does not skip whitespace.
 The problem is that the whiteSpace skipping is managed by the reader, not by the Parsers trait.

+The schema parser in the hand-written version does not confirm to the RFC standard for URIs (http://en.wikipedia.org/wiki/URI_scheme).
+For now, transliterating the hand-written version more-or-less loyally.

+#### 16.07

+Apparently, the hand-written version does not support sip urls as follows:
+ - sip:alice@atlanta.com?subject=project%20x&priority=urgent